-Latest Moto X leaks provide more spec info, device photos, and camera app screenshotsAlex Wagner - Deputy Managing Editor, News Desk
+Latest Moto X leaks provide more spec info, device photos, and camera app screenshotsAlex Wagner - Editorial Director of News and Content

 Motorola's Moto X was officially confirmed at the end of May, and since then the device has become one of the leakiest in recent memory.
 Now we've got another batch of leaked information and images to add to the pile, as the folks at Android Police have gotten hold of some photos of the AT&T Moto X in the wild, a list of the device's specs, and some screenshots of its camera interface.